 The journey of the Baudelaire orphans continues with The Miserable Mill ( one of my least favourites, I found it so dull).
-Then further on in The Austere Academy and the horrible Carmelita Spats.
+Then further on in The Austere Academy featuring the incorrigible Carmelita Spats.
 I enjoyed the 5th book and it’s cultural references ( Nero and Coach Genghis)

-The final book in this box is ‘Book the Sixth’ The Eratz Elevator a book that parodies the socialites that focus on the trends of what’s ‘in’ and ‘out’ regardless of how practical, or unpractical I should say, the trend is.
+The final book in this box is ‘Book the Sixth’, The Eratz Elevator a book that parodies the socialites that live their life according to trends of what’s ‘in’ and ‘out’ regardless of how practical, or unpractical I should say, the said trend is.

-The Dilemma Deepens is the box set which includes books 7 – 9.
+The Dilemma Deepens is the box set that includes books 7 – 9.
 The Vile Village is somewhat different from the other books in the series.
 Rather than being entrusted into the care of a single guardian, the Baudelaires are entrusted into the care of an entire village.
 Throughout the adventures in this book, the journey of these 3 unfortunate children takes a surprising turn.
 The Baudelaires become criminals, thereby giving Count Olaf more leeway to become even more villainous.
-I remember loving the brain work involved in this book and always wanting to be as clever as Klaus.

 Book the Eighth is The Hostile Hospital, not one of my most liked books in this series.
 It took too long to get into and confused me a lot but now I’m older I may give this book another go.

 This book, book the Ninth, I loved.
 There was a carnival, celebration of different types of people – being ambidextrous was a skill I wanted so badly!
 In all honesty, I still do.